lemurproject/Lucindri/README.md

 ## Lucindri Searcher
 The Lucindri Searcher has Indri Dirichlet and Jelinek-Mercer smoothing rules (a.k.a.
 Similarity in Lucene) implemented.
 The results are printed in TREC format.

 The main class in searcher is: org.lemurproject.lucindri.searche.IndriSearch.
 It takes an xml parameter file, which contains queries, as an argument.
-See indriQueries.xml in the searcher directory as an example.
 The query parameters follow the same format as Indri.

 ### Retrieval Parameters
 + **index:** path to an Indri Repository.
 Specified as <index>/path/to/repository</index> in the parameter file and as -index=/path/to/repository on the command line.
 This element can be specified multiple times to combine Repositories.
 + **count:** an integer value specifying the maximum number of results to return for a given query.
 Specified as <count>number</count> in the parameter file and as -count=number on the command line.
 + **query:** An indri query language query to run.
 This element can be specified multiple times.
 + **rule:** specifies the smoothing rule (TermScoreFunction) to apply.
-Format of the rule is: ( key ":" value ) [ "," key ":" value ]*
+  + Format of the rule is: ( key ":" value ) [ "," key ":" value ]*

 **Valid methods:**
 + dirichlet